-Shares of Broadcom Inc. (NASDAQ:AVGO) have appreciated 18% since Capital Ideas wrote about the company about six weeks ago
+Broadcom Inc. (NASDAQ:AVGO) shares have soared 90% since Capital Ideas wrote about the company 18 months ago

 5G wireless technology has download speeds up to 20 times faster than the current 4G technology.
 5G also supports 10 times more devices per square kilometre.
 In addition, the partnership between 5G and the Internet of Things (IoT), which is a network of Internet-connected devices that collect and exchange data, could bring about a surge in smart technology.